The Naughtiest Girl in the School: Nora O'Sullivan

 Nora O'Sullivan, a monitor at Whyteleafe school, is a girl who upholds its traditions.
 She is very responsible, jolly and sensible, but does not look below the surface.
 Elizabeth gets into a lot of trouble with the sometimes unreasonable and strict monitor.
 Nora looks after the girls in dormitory 6 including Elizabeth, Joan, Ruth, Belinda and Helen.
 Nora is a strict but fair girl and hates it if the school's traditions are disobeyed.
 She is Irish.

 William and Rita

 William and Rita are the head children at Whyteleafe School.
-They are very understanding and kind and firm in a way.
-They are well known and highly appreciated around the school. they are the judges at the school meetings and they are also looked up at by almost all the students.
+They play an important role in all of the first 8 books.
+They participate in helping characters such as Elizabeth, Robert, Kathleen etc turn over a new leaf.
+They are looked upon by everyone at the school and are trustworthy.
+All the children in school love them.
+They are very kind, understanding and firm.

 Richard

 Richard is a sensitive boy who is brilliant at music.
 Once Richard and Elizabeth used to be enemies but becomes one of Elizabeth's best friends. he also plays a duet with Elizabeth at the end of term concert and whispers to Elizabeth "you're a good sort!" when Elizabeth decides to stay on at Whyteleafe School.